BilalEssafi1/ecosphere/README.md

 - Add a more custom 404 pages
 - Add self-service forgot password feature via email verification
 - Improve performance on the side by implementing stricter image sizing rules
-- Add bookmark editing functionalities to rename a bookmark or also delete it
 - Add video upload functionality to allow users to upload different types of assets

 # Reusable Components